 The Bottom Line

 For generations, housing discrimination kept the dream of home ownership beyond the reach of many Americans, but since the ECOA, you have options and the law is on your side.

-We know that buying a house can be stressful - after all, it’s the biggest financial decision most people make.
+We know that buying a house can be stressful.
 By knowing what to look out for, you can ensure that the hurdles remain financial ones, like your down payment, and that you’re on a level playing field to getting a house of your own.

 See these in-depth reviews of the leading mortgage lenders for more information on rates and terms.